 Download Communications Guidelines :

-So far, the Committee has received 4 communications against State Parties and has given its decision on 3.
+So far, the Committee has received 10 communications against State Parties among which 4 have been finalised.

 The second Communication is related to the child’s right to nationality.
 It was received in April 2009, from the Institute for Human Rights and Development in Africa (IHRDA) and the Open Society Justice Initiative (OSJI) on behalf of children of Nubian Descent in Kenya against the Government of Kenya.
 The Committee has given a decision on this communication.
 Read the decision: